jrs-innovation-center/js-fp-concepts/slides.md

 Use the compose function and your Add, Subtract, Multiply, and DivideBy to find the result of the following problem:

 > Take the array [1,2,3] and add 2 to each item, then multiply 4 then divide 2.

 --

+### Exercise

+Create an uppercase callback, and a numberToWords callback.

+Use compose to create a numberToWords and uppercase combo, then apply it using map to the following numbers [1,2,3,4,5]

+Expected: ['ONE', 'TWO', 'THREE', 'FOUR', 'FIVE']

+--

+### Exercise

+Use compose to create a callback called reverseString.
+It should be made up three callback functions that you will need to create:

+* splitString - converts a string to an array of letters
+* reverse - reverses an array
+* joinArray - converts an array to a string

+Then use your reverseString to map over the following array of strings.

+input: ['foo', 'bar', 'baz', 'bam', 'beep', 'boop'] expected output: ['oof', 'rab', 'zab', 'mab', 'peeb', 'poob']

+--